theofabilous/bitarray/README.md

     return 0;
 }
 ```

+### Complex Iterators

+*Coming soon*
+However, some examples can be found in `tests/bitarray_tests.c`

+## To-Do

+- [ ] Don't force exit when memory error occurs
+- [ ] Add scanf-like function to get string repr instead of always allocating buffer
+- [ ] Add slice-wise editing ( !! also needed for iterators that read more than 1 bit at a time)
+- [ ] Add complex iterator examples in README
+- [ ] Add callback function signature that takes in the iterator itself
+- [ ] Implement iterator read()
+- [ ] Implement iterator options to break iterations
+- [ ] Add void* user_data field to iterator and add signature that takes it in (??)
+- [ ] Trash CallbackSig (or at least not exposed to user), use binary flags and OR operators instead
+- [ ] Implement even more versatile iterator struct where next index/next value/continue condition are user functions
+- [ ] Add BitStream

 <!-- If bit-level packing is to be used so as to optimize memory usage, loweach data quantum must itself hold   -->